Introduction to CrossTab in Tableau

 Limitation of CrossTab in Tableau

-There are some limitation in CrossTab in Tableau:
+There is some limitation in CrossTab in Tableau:

 1. Fixed Rows & Columns: By default, we have Six rows and columns in tableau.
 You can increase the number of rows and columns to a maximum of 16 by following the below-mentioned steps.